opendocsg/opendoc-nexus-test/terms_and_conditions.md

 > iii.
 Employees and / or the immediate family members of the Organisers are not eligible to participate in the Competition.

 > iv.
-Each participant can submit a maximum of 2 entries.
+Each participant can submit a maximum of 2 designs (1 entry).

 > v.
 Participants must provide information that is correct and true.